faucetsdn/udmi/docs/tools/sequencer.md

 validates that the composition of sequential messages is compliant with the UDMI Schema

 1. Ensure you have [deployed the necessary cloud functions](../cloud/gcp/udmis.md) to your GCP project
-2. Add a new GCP IoT Core registry with a registry ID of `UDMS-REFLECT`.
+2. Add a new GCP IoT Core registry with a registry ID of `UDMIS-REFLECT`.
     *   Use `udmi_reflect` as the Pub/Sub topic for both the  **device telemetry and **device state**
     *   This serves as a _reflector_ of the MAIN IoT registry combining all messages published into a single stream.
 3. Create credentials for a reflector 'device' (there is no actual, physical device):
     *   On your local machine, run `mkdir validator` in the intended _site_model_ directory.
     *   Run `bin/keygen RS256 validator` to create a public and private key.
-3. Add a new device to the `UDMS-REFLECT` registry with the following configuration:
+3. Add a new device to the `UDMIS-REFLECT` registry with the following configuration:
     *   device_id: Use the `<Registry ID>` as defined in Site Model for the devices to be tested.
     *   auth_key: Use the public key you just created from `validator/rsa_public.pem`